SunnyKimmy0621/Kimmy_MidtermLab/README.md

 # Kimmy_MidtermLab

 ## 🧩 Project Description
-This project is a Django web application designed to manage colleges, programs, organizations, and student memberships efficiently.
+This project is a Django web application designed to manage Departments, Jobs, organizations, and student memberships efficiently.
 It allows admin users to view and manage academic and organizational data through Django’s admin panel.

 ## 🚀 Features